ramaroberto/neat-python/docs/activation.rst

 Note that some of these :term:`functions <activation function>` are scaled differently from the canonical versions you may be familiar with.
 The intention of the scaling is to place more of the functions' "interesting" behavior in the region :math:`\left[-1, 1\right] \times \left[-1, 1\right]`.
+Some of these are more intended for CPPNs (e.g., for HyperNEAT) than for "direct" problem-solving;
+these include expanded_log, sin, and skewed_log_plus.

 The implementation of these functions can be found in the :py:mod:`activations` module.